Guidelines for the CAIR Best Presentation Award

-- If the award recipient attends the following year’s AIR Forum, the presentation will automatically be included on the AIR Forum’s program as the CAIR Best Presentation and CAIR will reimburse the recipient up to $500 of the actual cost of attendance ($1,000 from CAIR and $1,000 matching funds from AIR to CAIR).
+- If the award recipient attends the following year’s AIR Forum, the presentation will automatically be included on the AIR Forum’s program as the CAIR Best Presentation and CAIR will reimburse the recipient up to $2,000 of the actual cost of attendance ($1,000 from CAIR and $1,000 matching funds from AIR to CAIR).

 - If two or more award recipients attend the AIR Forum, the reimbursement will be apportioned evenly between/among them.

 - The Best Presentation is selected by the Best Presentation Award Committee appointed by the Executive Board as described below.